ml-archive/blog/source/_posts/2017-11-27-Adding-Peek-and-Pop-to-your-View-Controllers.md

 At this stage we can also add some custom button actions to this view, for example a like or delete action.
 This allows a user to do some action in the DetailViewController while peeking without actually navigating to the ViewController.

-Implementation of these actions are also very easy.
+Implementing these actions is also very easy.
 Go to your DetailViewController and add your actions.
 Its quite similar to using `UIAlertController`.

 ```